unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="risk-subject"></a>
 ### 16. Risk Subject

-> Definition...
+> The agent whose *Intentions* (goals) could be affected by a potential loss.

-Stakeholder associated with a Goal that is negatively impacted by a «LossEvent»
+In ArchiMate, a *Risk Subject* is represented as a Stakeholder associated with a Goal that is negatively impacted by a «LossEvent».

-**Examples:** XXXX.
+**Examples:** Business owner.

 <!-- TOC --><a name="risk-assessment"></a>
 ### 17. Risk Assessment